AshAvalanche/ash-docs/docs/console/guides/local-network/subnet.md

 ## Subnet ID

-We can now get the Subnet ID of our Subnet with the `console resource info` command:
+After a few minutes, we can get the Subnet ID of our Subnet with the `console resource info` command:

 ```bash title="Command"
 ash console resource info my-subnet-evm